juniormp/sx-network-engineering-assignment/README.md

 - Publish this as an NPM package
 - Write any further tests for the contracts or exhaustive tests for your script.
 The script just needs to work.
 - Add any functionality for "switching" between accounts.
 A user can vote multiple times with different secrets and that is totally fine.
 - Deploy this on any public blockchain.
-Use a local blockchain such as `ganache-cli`.
+Use a local blockchain such as `hardhat` (running `npm run deploy` will deploy locally provided that you have `npx hardhat node` running).

-For interacting with the contracts, you can use `ethers.js`, `web3`, or the native truffle contract wrappers.
-Up to you.
+For interacting with the contracts, we recommend `ethers.js` although you can use any framework you'd like.

 ## Setup

 First, install the dependencies.
 You'll need a local Ethereum blockchain to deploy the contracts and run the contract tests if you want.
-We recommend `ganache`.
-You can install ganache with
+We recommend `hardhat`.

-`npm install -g ganache-cli`

-and start it up with

-`ganache-cli`

-To get the code deployed onto the blockchain, just `truffle migrate` in this repo once `ganache-cli` is up.

-If you want to run the tests (not necessary to complete this assignment, just to verify the functionality of the solidity contracts), you'll have to monkey patch the line

-`node_modules/@0x/utils/lib/src/provider_utils.js:81`

-with

-`if (_.includes(supportedProvider.send.toString().replace(' ', '').replace(' ', ''), 'function(payload,callback)')) :`

-otherwise you'll run into a `TypeError: Cannot read property 'then' of undefined` as there is some annoying bug with web3 currently.

 ## Other notes

-- We've already written the migration script with pre-defined choices (see `1_initial_migration.js`) and there are some helper npm scripts in `package.json` in case you don't want to install truffle globally.
+- We've already written the deploy script (see `deploy.ts`) and there are some helper npm scripts in `package.json` in case you don't want to install hardhat globally.
-- `truffle-config.js` is already configured to point to your local ganache on port `8545`.
-- The `test` folder includes some example code to interact with the contracts using the `truffle-contract` wrappers if you need some hints. **You don't have to use truffle to interact with the contracts as mentioned above**.
+- The `test` folder includes some example code to interact with the contracts if you need some hints. **You don't have to use ethers and hardhat to interact with the contracts as mentioned above**.
 - To help with transitioning from the commit phase to the reveal phase, we've provided some example code in the `test` folder.
-Ganache has a special command called `evm_increaseTime` which can artifically set the next block's timestamp and `@0xproject` provides a nice wrapper around this command.
+Ethers has a special command called `evm_increaseTime` which can artifically set the next block's timestamp.
 Alternatively you can just wait.
 Just remember that once you go forward in time you can't go back.
-Yu'll need to restart your `ganache-cli` to do that.
+You'll need to restart your local chain to do that.

 All you have to do is write your script.